thierno953/Linux/Shell-Scripting/Check-disk.md

 then
     echo "disk is utilized more than 80%, expand disk or delete files soon" else
-    echo "enaugh disk is available" if
+    echo "enough disk is available" if
 ```